isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-02-01-post-tracetogether-only-safeentry-senior-minister-teo-chee-hean.md

 permalink: /media-hub/parliament/20210201
 layout: post
 ---
+## Helping companines transit into TraceTogether-only SafeEntry Phase

-## Fourteenth Parliament Of Singapore – First Session For The Sitting On 1 February 2021
+**Fourteenth Parliament Of Singapore – First Session For The Sitting On 1 February 2021**

+### Question

+**Mr Leon Perera asked the Prime Minister**

+(a) which types of establishments will be required to comply with TraceTogether-only SafeEntry; (b) how many of such establishments presently do not have the capability to accept TraceTogether token check-in and what is their percentage of all affected establishments; (c) how is the Government supporting these establishments in acquiring this capability; and (d) to what extent will the Government help defray additional costs incurred by smaller establishments to comply with TraceTogether-only SafeEntry.

+### Answer

 **Written Answer by Mr Teo Chee Hean, Senior Minister and Coordinating Minister for National Security**